get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 0.0 for padding/whitespace/empty pixels, and positive numbers (usually 1.0) for non-padding/important pixels.

-if the summation of padding_condition applied onto a particular row, or column of pixels is less than
+if the summation of padding_condition applied onto a particular row, or column of pixels is less than minimum_non_padding_value,

-minimum_non_padding_value, then that entire row/column will be counted as an empty padding space.
+then that entire row/column will be counted as an empty padding space.

-row/column will be counted as one of the bounding box's sides.
+then that specific row/column will be counted as one of the bounding box's sides.

 take a look at trimImagePadding to get an understanding of a potential use case.

-you do not need to specify the number of channels in your img_data, because it will be calculated automatically
+you do not need to specify the number of channels in your img_data,

-via img_data.width, img_data.height, and img_data.data.length
+because it will be calculated automatically via img_data.width, img_data.height, and img_data.data.length.

-a note on performance
+A note on performance

-almost all performance depends purely on the complexity of your padding_condition
+almost all performance depends purely on the complexity of your padding_condition.

-finally, the colAt inline function is surprisingly super fast (close to rowAt). and so, bounding top and bottom
+finally, the colAt inline function is surprisingly super fast (almost as fast as rowAt).

-is not at all visibly quicker than bounding left and right.
+so, bounding top and bottom is not at all noticeably quicker than bounding left and right.

 get the bounding box Rect of an image, based on an accumulative